-Health and nutrition experts share how to keep your manicure strong and intact this spring by ensuring your body has the best vitamins for nails.
+Health and nutrition experts share how to keep your manicure strong and intact by ensuring your body has the best vitamins for fingernails.

-Another reason vitamin D is important for maintaining your nails is that it’s an essential mineral for your body’s ability to absorb and monitor calcium in the blood.
-This mineral is also beneficial for healthy nails, so Jess suggests looking for foods rich in calcium such as cow’s milk, fortified dairy-free milk beverages, low-fat Greek yogurt, and low-fat natural cheeses.
+Another reason vitamin D is one of the key vitamins for healthy nails is that it’s an essential mineral for your body’s ability to absorb and monitor calcium in the blood.
+This mineral is also beneficial for healthy nails, so Nelson suggests looking for foods rich in calcium such as cow’s milk, fortified dairy-free milk beverages, low-fat Greek yogurt, and low-fat natural cheeses.

 Fingernails are made up of a protein called keratin, which protects the underlying tissue.
 An iron deficiency can cause inadequate blood flow that deprives your nail beds of oxygen.
-As a result, this scenario can lead to weak cuticles and and brittle nails.
-For iron levels to support the growth of healthy strong nails, Jess recommends good-quality protein sources that offer a good amount of iron.
+As a result, this scenario can lead to brittle nails and cracked cuticles, a sign of a vitamin deficiency.
+For iron levels to support the growth of healthy strong nails, Nelson recommends good-quality protein sources that offer a good amount of iron.
 Opt for soy milk, lean beef, oatmeal, fortified cereals, and legumes.